 The stroke stripe, defined through a sequence of stripes and gaps, is edited in the stripe editor view:

 - Stripes - Shows the total number of stripes and gaps in the stroke stripe.
-A solid stroke contains zero stripe and gaps.
-Set this number to the required count, to edit the width and position of stripes and gaps.
+A solid stroke contains zero stripes and gaps.
+Set this number to the required count, and edit the width and position of stripes and gaps.

-- Select - Shows a list of existing stripe presets and styles.
+- Select - Opens a list of existing stripe presets and styles.
 Select a stripe from this list to reuse and modify if needed.

-- The numeric fields labeled with stripe and gap (preset if the stripe count is non-zero) contain the stripe and gap widths of the stripe sequence, relative to the stroke width.
+- The numeric fields labeled with stripe and gap (when the stripe count is non-zero) contain the stripe and gap widths of the stripe sequence, relative to the stroke width.
 Edit these values, or adjust the stripes and gaps visually in the stripe preview area.

 - Save Preset - Create a new stripe preset with the current stripe settings.

 - Save Style - Create a new stripe style with the current stripe settings

 It is recommended that commonly used stripe sequences are stored as styles or presets, for easy selection and reuse.
 When using styles, modifying the style will update all instances of the stripe used in object stroke styles.

 - Stripe On - Set the first stripe to be filled or left empty.
 When checked, the first stripe is filled.
 If unchecked, the first stripe is a gap.

 - Alternating - Enable or disable the use of alternating stripes and dashes.
 The alternating mode is used when both stripes and dashes are present in a stroke.
 When enabled, the dashes will be rendered in alternating mode for each stripe and gap region.